zarna1parekh/reverse-proxy-server/README.md

 To create the dockers: ./run.sh

+Please wait for the system to be up and stable once the above command returns (approximately 60s)

 To test the created dockers: ./test.sh test.sh contains a number of curl commands to query the data and statistics